kosovac-mateja/DomIzSnova/README.md

-# Web Application for Real Estate Renovation Job Negotiation
+# Web Application for Negotiating Real Estate Renovation Jobs

 ## About